DVBProject/DVB-I-Reference-CSR/README.md

 SQL database is required.
 Database configuration is in the db.config.js file in the project root.
 Database schema is found in db.sql file in the project root

-## How to use

-Frontend runs in port 8081.Started with the command yarn serve

-Backend runs in port 3000 by default.
-Started with the command node server.js

-API runs in port 3001 by default.
-Started with the command api.js

 ## API and backened module configuration

 Database and port configuration uses .env files.